anosatsuk124/FSharpUnityTemplate/README.md

 # F# Unity Template

-The experimental game template with F#.
+An experimental game template with F#.

 ## Pre-requisites